Enzujp/cuddly-potato/README.md

 Cuddly-potato is a blog app!
-That's it!
+That's it